-The information in this Form 10-K is not a complete description of our business.
 There can be no assurance that other factors will not affect the accuracy of these forward-looking statements or that our actual results will not differ materially from the results anticipated in such forward-looking statements.
 While it is impossible to identify all such factors, some factors that could cause actual results to differ materially from those estimated by us include, but are not limited to, those factors or conditions described under Risk Factors contained within Part I, Item 1A of this Form 10-K and the following:

-- our ability to manage and otherwise comply with our covenants with respect to our outstanding indebtedness; - our ability to service our indebtedness; - our acquisitions, business combinations, joint ventures, divestitures, or restructuring activities may entail certain operational and financial risks: - the cyclicality of our end-use markets and the level of new commercial and military aircraft orders; - industry and customer concentration; - production rates for various commercial and military aircraft programs; - the level of U.S. Government defense spending; - compliance with applicable regulatory requirements and changes in regulatory requirements, including regulatory requirements such as Cybersecurity Maturity Model Certification ("CMMC"), applicable to government contracts and sub-contracts; - further consolidation of customers and suppliers in our markets; - product performance and delivery; - start-up costs, manufacturing inefficiencies and possible overruns on contracts; - increased design, product development, manufacturing, supply chain and other risks and uncertainties associated with our growth strategy to become a supplier of higher-level assemblies; - our ability to manage the risks associated with international operations and sales; - economic and geopolitical developments and conditions; - environmental, social, and governance ("ESG") developments and related impact; - pandemics, such as COVID-19, significantly impacting the global economy and most significantly, the commercial aerospace end-use market; - disasters, natural or otherwise, damaging or disrupting our operations; - unfavorable developments in the global credit markets; - our ability to operate within highly competitive markets;
+- our ability to manage and otherwise comply with our covenants with respect to our outstanding indebtedness; - our ability to service our indebtedness; - our acquisitions, business combinations, joint ventures, divestitures, or restructuring activities may entail certain operational and financial risks; - the cyclicality of our end-use markets and the level of new commercial and military aircraft orders; - industry and customer concentration; - production rates for various commercial and military aircraft programs; - the level of U.S. Government defense spending; - compliance with applicable regulatory requirements and changes in regulatory requirements, including regulatory requirements such as Cybersecurity Maturity Model Certification ("CMMC"), applicable to government contracts and sub-contracts; - further consolidation of customers and suppliers in our markets; - product performance and delivery; - start-up costs, manufacturing inefficiencies and possible overruns on contracts; - increased design, product development, manufacturing, supply chain and other risks and uncertainties associated with our growth strategy to become a supplier of higher-level assemblies; - our ability to manage the risks associated with international operations and sales; - economic and geopolitical developments and conditions, including supply chain issues and rising interest rates; - environmental, social, and governance ("ESG") developments and their related impact; - pandemics, such as the COVID-19 pandemic, significantly impacting the global economy and most significantly, the commercial aerospace end-use market: - disasters, natural or otherwise, damaging or disrupting our operations; - unfavorable developments in the global credit markets;

-- technology changes and evolving industry and regulatory standards; - possible goodwill and other asset impairments; - the risk of environmental liabilities: - the risk of cyber security attacks or not being able to detect such attacks; and - litigation with respect to us.
+- our ability to operate within highly competitive markets; - technology changes and evolving industry and regulatory standards; - possible goodwill and other asset impairments; - the risk of environmental liabilities; - the risk of cyber security attacks or our inability to detect such attacks; and - litigation with respect to us.